Vameleon/ASVS/README.md

 Current Usage:

--python playwav.py    AUDIO_FILE_PATH_HERE
+$ python playwav.py    AUDIO_FILE_PATH_HERE

-Notice that only ".wav" files can be played
+-Notice that only ".wav" files can be played
+-Also due to UI inexperience, the CLI window will be to be adjusted to the size of the data being printed to avoid bad looking new prints (due to new-line each iteration) there connecting remotely (i.e. ssh) is recommended.

+-Notice that as of the current implementation the program finishes with a ValueError (Can be solved)